uapi-group/specifications/specs/unified_kernel_image.md

 data, followed by the next section name and its section data, and so on.

-If multiple `.dtb` sections are present, they shall be measured in the order they appear in the PE file.
+If multiple `.dtbauto` sections are present, only the one that is actually in use shall be measured.

 ## JSON Format for `.pcrsig`
 The format is a single JSON object, encoded as a zero-terminated `UTF-8` string.
 Each name in the object